GreptimeTeam/docs/docs/user-guide/ingest-data/for-observerbility/opentelemetry.md

 [OpenTelemetry](https://opentelemetry.io/) is a vendor-neutral open-source observability framework for instrumenting, generating, collecting, and exporting telemetry data such as traces, metrics, logs.
 The OpenTelemetry Protocol (OTLP) defines the encoding, transport, and delivery mechanism of telemetry data between telemetry sources, intermediate processes such as collectors and telemetry backends.

+## OpenTelemetry Collectors

+You can easily configure GreptimeDB as the target for your OpenTelemetry collector.
+For more information, please refer to the [Grafana Alloy](alloy.md) example.

 ## Metrics

 GreptimeDB is an observability backend to consume OpenTelemetry Metrics natively via [OTLP/HTTP](https://opentelemetry.io/docs/specs/otlp/#otlphttp) protocol.